-The Standards Committee receives a quarterly report on progress of formal complaints against the Council, 100 formal complaints were received during 2010/11 against 116 in 2009/10.
-During 2010/11, the Initial Assessment Sub Committee of the Standards Committee considered 20 complaints against district, town and parish councillors, against 36 complaints in 2009/10.
-There were no findings of breaches of the code of conduct by members of Dover District Council.
-An Annual Report of the work of the Standards Committee was presented to the Annual Council Meeting in May 2010.
-It gave a positive opinion on the ethical conduct of the members of this Council.
+The Standards Committee receives a quarterly report on progress of formal complaints against the Council.
+During 2011/12, it considered 7 allegations of breaches of the code of conduct by members of Dover District Council however none of these were upheld.
+The Annual Report of the work of the Standards Committee was considered by Council on 16th May 2012, the report for 2010/11 was presented to the Annual Council Meeting in May 2011 and both reports gave a positive opinion on the ethical conduct of the members of this Council.